X (Ed Sheeran album): Promotion

 Sheeran played "Sing" on Later Live... with Jools Holland on 20 May, and showcased songs from the record on the extended version on 23 May, including the TV debut of "Thinking Out Loud".
 His live performance was exactly three years since his last appearance on the show.
 Sheeran performed "Sing" on the finale of The Voice, alongside a duet with contestant Christina Grimmie of his song "All of the Stars", which features on the soundtrack for The Fault in Our Stars.
 MTV announced that a behind-the-scenes documentary of Sheeran's life, titled 9 Days and Nights of Ed Sheeran, was being filmed, to be aired 10 June.
 The show would "show every aspect of [Sheeran's] life" while he is on tour, "with extraordinary intimate access to Sheeran", something he has never done before.
 Taylor Swift and Pharrell Williams appeared in the feature.
 After the music video for "Sing" was released, which featured a puppet version of Sheeran wearing a pair of Beats by Dre headphones, it was announced that Sheeran, and his then unreleased song "Don't", would feature in the advert for the latest Beats by Dre headphones, the Solo II.
 On 5 June, Sheeran appeared in the BBC Radio 1 Live Lounge for Annie Mac, performing "Sing" and a cover of Sam Smith's "Stay with Me", both with a live band.
 "Don't" was serviced to US contemporary hit radio on 15 July 2014 as the album's second official single.

-X Tour
+x Tour

-To promote the album, Sheeran embarked on the X World Tour.
+To promote the album, Sheeran embarked on the x Tour (pronounced the "Multiply Tour").
 He held several shows in Asia, Europe, North America, South America, Australia and New Zealand until December 2015.

 The special "Wembley Edition" was released on 13 November 2015.
 This edition includes bonus tracks and a DVD of the Jumpers for Goalposts concert film.